-Note that the capacity of the Olifantskop WTP is still limited due to silt loads of raw water and the refurbishment/upgrade of the WTP that has been ongoing since March 2019 e.g. one bank of filters are currently offline as they are being refurbished, and the plant can only produce 3.5 M l /day at present (March 2020).
+Note that the capacity of the Olifantskop WTP is still limited due to silt loads of raw water and the refurbishment/upgrade of the WTP.
+The refurbishment has been ongoing since March 2019 e.g. one bank of filters are currently offline as they are being refurbished, and the plant can only produce half its design capacity (averaging 5 Ml/day between October and December 2020).
 Two raw water pumps can be used simultaneously, but the WTP is then unable to produce acceptable water quality due to the silt load, and the inherent design limitations of the WTP.
-Hence, the use of one raw water pump by the operators.

-uThukela District Municipality is still implementing water shedding at Ekuvukeni.
-There is rotation for all the areas fed by the Olifantskop WTP (weekly schedule).23
+Hence, the use of one raw water pump by the operators. uThukela District Municipality is still implementing water shedding at Ekuvukeni.
+There is rotation for all the areas fed by the Olifantskop WTP (weekly schedule).23 Summer rains have been above average and the Olifantskop dam is still full (above 100% level) as at January 202124.